 LEA governor appointed by Leeds City Council:

-Community governors, appointed by the Governing Body to represent the community:
+Co-opted Governors appointed by the Governing Body to represent the community:

 How does the Governing Body work?